I think it was about five years ago, soon after moving back to Cardiff from London, that I first tried doing Veganuary.

 If you’re thinking of giving Veganuary a try this year, there are plenty of ways to stay well-fed in the ‘diff.

-There are now more permanent vegan eateries than ever in the city; from sit-in cafes like Anna Loka, Blanche Bakery and Greazy Vegan, to street food huts like the Lazy Leek and Milgi Market.
-And at the end of this month, Grangetown will see the opening of its first 100% vegan cafe, Wild Thing, on Clare Road.
+There are now more permanent vegan eateries than ever in the city; from sit-in cafes like Anna Loka, Blanche Bakery and Greazy Vegan, to street food huts like the Lazy Leek.
+And Grangetown now has its first 100% vegan cafe, Wild Thing, on Clare Road.
 Check out my full list of the city’s veggie and vegan eateries by clicking here.

 If you’re keen to try cooking more vegan food at home rather than eating out all the time, the UK’s first fully vegan cookery show, ‘Dirty Vegan‘ has just started on BBC One Wales.
 Chef, skateboarder, TV daredevil, ultra-athlete and vegan Matt Pritchard (aka, Pritch from Dirty Sanchez) wants to prove that plant-based food can taste and look great.
 He plans to take on the anti-vegans, one challenge at a time to show that his food – like him – is never boring or bland.